DXHeroes/knowledge-base-content/practices/fail_fast.md

 - Not my problem mentality

-## How to implement the Fail Fast philosophy
+## How to Implement the Fail Fast Philosophy
 - **Hunt the negatives**
   Seek out a negative opinion.
 Find people who are critical of the problems you are solving.
 Remember that your friends and family may not be completely honest or they are not sufficiently critical.
 They may tell you how great everything is and how well things are going.
 Do not listen to them!
 - **Be critical**